 * - because here all ICs of Atari is stayed in his places (that makes possibility of Atari to work in the native mode) when Arduino scanning the keyboard's matrix, time to time some random signals is appears from a chips.
-Mainly them affects keys "Pause" and "Control" as tested.
-Some protection from this signals is maked within the Arduino sketch and was tested.
-But if libraries "keyboard" and "keypad", that is developed independent will change incompatible, some weirds can ocured.
-For this case here fixed for download the versions of libraries that was tested with the Arduino sketch.
-This libraries will be need only if the Arduino sketch will no work with actual libraries.
+Mainly they affect keys "Pause" and "Control" as tested.
+Some protection from these signals is marked within the Arduino sketch and was tested.
+But if libraries "keyboard" and "keypad", that are developed independently, will change incompatibly, some words can occur.
+For this case here fixed for download the versions of libraries that were tested with the Arduino sketch.
+These libraries will be needed only if the Arduino sketch will not work with actual libraries.

-In addition to the USB-keyboard usage it remains the possible to enable this Atari in the native mode.
-But, of course, not at the same time when he are connected via an USB to a PC like a keyboard.
+In addition to the USB-keyboard usage it remains possible to enable this Atari in the native mode.
+But, of course, not at the same time when Atari are connected via an USB to a PC like a keyboard.

 Appendix (not a required, but improves buttons handling in its combinations)